Get an overview of our job application, interview and selection process.

 Our interviews measure your abilities and competencies for the role, as well as your overall fit with our working culture.
 All interviews are conducted by an appropriate panel (usually comprising of two or three individuals) who fully understand the requirements of the role.

 Dependent upon the role and number of applicants, it may be necessary to conduct a second interview.
-If the interview process contains additional assessment methods, such as a presentation or psychometric testing, these will take place at the second interview.

 The successful applicant will be identified by the panel within a few days of the final interview.
 Any offer of employment made by the University will be subject to the receipt of a satisfactory reference, and proof of eligibility to work in the UK.
 For roles involving regulated activity with children and/or vulnerable adults, possession of a satisfactory DBS Certificate will also be a condition of employment.

-Eligibility to work
+Eligibility to Work

 We have a legal responsibility to ensure that only individuals who are entitled to work in the UK are employed by the University.

 All offers of employment are subject to proof of eligibility to work in the UK, and successful applicants will be required to produce original documentary evidence before their first day of employment.
 Individuals who have not provided this evidence will be unable to commence employment until the original documentation is seen by a member of the Human Resources team.